 1. Kelisade Kallu Kallinali (Belli Kaalungura)

-Heard this song for the first time at KS Chitra’s live concert.
-The lady began crooning an unusual humming portion.
-Addictive and rather difficult to sing, the song grew on me almost instantly.
-A gorgeous melody coupled with some impressive words (yes, I figured out the meaning) – this song is indeed special!
+I discovered this song at KS Chitra Live Concert held in Bengaluru.
+The vocalist kicked off by crooning its mellifluous humming portion.
+Addictive and a rather difficult number to sing, it grew on me almost instantly.
+A gorgeous melody coupled with the words that hail the local culture (yes, I figured out the meaning) – this song is indeed special.

 2. Chandakinta Chanda (Sparsh)

-Compose a ghazal in Kannada, hire Pankaj Udhas to render it, nail the whole thing like a boss – Only Hamsalekha could’ve pulled this gargantuan risk off.
-You ought to hear it to believe it!
+Compose a ghazal in Kannada, hire Pankaj Udhas to render it, and nail the whole thing like a boss – only Hamsalekha could’ve pulled off this gargantuan risk.
+You ought to hear it to believe it.

 3. Aananda Paramaananda (Sri Manjunatha)

-This superhit devotional track from 2001 blockbuster Sri Manjunatha saw Hamsalekha’s popularity cross borders to Andhra Pradesh.
-A duet featuring SP Balasubramaniam and KS Chitra, the song and the soundtrack has cult following today.
+This super-hit devotional track from the 2001 blockbuster Sri Manjunatha saw Hamsalekha’s popularity cross borders to Andhra Pradesh.
+A duet featuring SP Balasubramaniam and KS Chitra, the song and the soundtrack has a cult following today.

 4. Cheluve Ondu Kelthini (Premaloka)

-Known to be a soundtrack that changed fortunes for Kannada music industry, Premaloka had a bunch of superhit tracks.
+Known to be a soundtrack that changed fortunes for the Kannada music industry, Premaloka had a bunch of super-hit tracks.
 Marking Juhi Chawla’s acting debut and Ravichandran’s eventful association with Hamsalekha, the songs of this soundtrack is still played a lot amongst Kannada music lovers.
 ‘Cheluve Ondu Kelthini’ crooned by S. Janaki and SP Balasubramaniam, stands out for its peppiness and high melody quotient.
-No, the horrendous wardrobe of actors do not take our attention away.
+No, the horrendous wardrobe of the actors does not take our attention away.

 5. Umandu Ghumandu Garje Badra (Gaanayogi Panchakshara Gawai)

-The song that won SP Balasubramaniam one of his national awards – ‘Umandu Ghumandu Garje Badra’ is one stellar composition by Hamsalekha.
+The song that won SP Balasubramaniam one of his six national awards – ‘Umandu Ghumandu Garje Badra’ is a stellar composition by Hamsalekha.
 In a soundtrack that grabbed him a National Award as well, this song stands out for the sheer magic the singer-composer due spell with those intricate sargams and aalaps on Tansen’s words.
-The last one minute is defines the phrase ‘one of a kind’.

 6. Ele Hombisile (Haalunda Thavaru)

-Simple, straightforward and classic Hamsalekha, ‘Ele Hombisile’ has KS Chitra and SP Balasubramaniam spin their scintillating chemistry yet again.
-One song that calls for repeated hears, uncomplicated lyrics add to the simplicity of the composition.
+One that radiates the classic Hamsalekha sound in every strain, ‘Ele Hombisile’ has KS Chitra and SP Balasubramaniam spin their scintillating chemistry yet again.
+The song is one that calls for repeated hears and its uncomplicated lyrics add to the appeal of the composition.

 7. Yaare Neenu Sundara Cheluve (Ranadheera)

-Supremely catchy, ‘Yaare Neenu Sundara Cheluve’ is one of the songs that grew immensely popular in the late 80s while Hamsalekha was consolidating his position in the South Indian music scene.
-More of an S. Janaki show, the song also has SP Balasubramaniam making an entry towards the latter half and nail his part like a veteran.
+Supremely catchy, ‘Yaare Neenu Sundara Cheluve’ is a number that grew immensely popular in the late ’80s while Hamsalekha was still finding his foothold in the South Indian music scene.
+More of an S. Janaki show, the song also has SP Balasubramaniam making an entry towards the latter half and nailing his part.